QuanAnhHoang/EEET2574---Assignment-1-Data-Pipeline-with-Docker/README.md

     );
  ```

 **_Importance:_** From this step ahead, let's assume that we are
-using my docker-kafka-cassandra-main folder, all of the code
+using my already-modified folder apart from the original folder delivered to me in the tutorial session, so all of the code
-modification in this part is specified in the directories below.
+modification (if any) in this part is specified in the directories below.

 - `*/kafka`
 - `*/faker-producer`
 - `*/consumers`
 - `*/data-vis`

 3. Start Kafka container: